-- (1) Annual Evaluation Criteria.
-All performance evaluations shall be based upon assigned duties, and shall carefully consider the nature of the assignment in terms, where applicable, of: - (a) Teaching effectiveness, including effectiveness in presenting knowledge, information, and ideas by means or methods such as lecture, discussion, assignment and recitation, demonstration, laboratory exercise, practical experience, supervision of interns, theses, professional projects and/or dissertations, and direct consultation with students.
+- (D) Third-Year Review Procedures. - (1) All tenure-earning faculty will be reviewed in their third year of employment.
+For faculty hired with two or more years of tenure credit, this review should take place in the second year of employment. - (2) Each unit/college procedure for third-year review must be approved by a vote of the majority of tenured and tenure-earning faculty in the department/unit and by the Provost or designee. - (3) The third-year review will take into consideration the faculty's assignment and annual evaluations, including student evaluations, and any other information that the department/unit faculty deem appropriate to be considered and have specified should be included in department/unit procedures. - (E) Criteria. - (1) Annual Evaluation Criteria.
+All performance evaluations shall be based upon assigned duties, and shall carefully consider the nature of the assignment in terms, where applicable, of: - a.
+Teaching effectiveness, including effectiveness in presenting knowledge, information, and ideas by means or methods such as lecture, discussion, assignment and recitation, demonstration, laboratory exercise, practical experience, supervision of interns, theses, professional projects and/or dissertations, and direct consultation with students.
 The evaluation shall include consideration of effectiveness in imparting knowledge and skills, and effectiveness in stimulating students' critical thinking and/or creative abilities, the development or revision of curriculum and course structure, and adherence to accepted standards of professional behavior in meeting responsibilities to students.
 The evaluator may take into account class notes, syllabi, student exams and assignments, and any other materials relevant to the employee's teaching assignment.
-The teaching evaluation must take into account any relevant materials submitted by the employee, including the results of peer evaluations of teaching, and may not be based solely on student evaluations when this additional information has been made available to the evaluator. - (b) Contribution to the discovery of new knowledge, development of new educational techniques, and other forms of creative activity.
+The teaching evaluation must take into account any relevant materials submitted by the employee, including the results of peer evaluations of teaching, and may not be based solely on student evaluations when this additional information has been made available to the 63 evaluator.

+- b.
+Contribution to the discovery of new knowledge, development of new educational techniques, and other forms of creative activity.
 Evidence of research and other creative activity shall include, but not be limited to, published books; articles and papers in professional journals; musical compositions, paintings, sculpture; works of performing art; papers presented at meetings of professional societies; funded grant activities; and research and creative accomplishments that have not yet resulted in publication, display, or performance.
-The evaluation shall include consideration of the employee's productivity, including the quality and quantity of the employee's research and other creative programs and contributions during the year, as well as recognition by the academic or professional community of what has been done.

-(c) Public service that extends professional or discipline-related contributions to the community, the State, public schools, and/or the national and international community.
-This public service includes contributions to scholarly and professional organizations, governmental boards, agencies, and commissions that are beneficial to such groups and individuals.

-(d) Participation in the governance processes of the University through significant service on committees, councils, and senates, beyond that associated with the expected responsibility to participate in the governance of the University through participation in regular departmental or college meetings.

-(e) Other assigned University duties, such as attending University events, advising, counseling, and academic administration, or as described in a Position Description, if any, of the position held by the employee.
+The evaluation shall include consideration of the employee's productivity, including the quality and quantity of the employee's research and other creative programs and contributions during the year, as well as recognition by the academic or professional community of what has been done. - c.
+Public service that extends professional or discipline-related contributions to the community, the State, public schools, and/or the national and international community.
+This public service includes contributions to scholarly and professional organizations, governmental boards, agencies, and commissions that are beneficial to such groups and individuals. - d.
+Participation in the governance processes of the University through significant service on committees, councils, and senates, beyond that associated with the expected responsibility to participate in the governance of the University through participation in regular departmental or college meetings. - e.
+Other assigned University duties, such as attending University events, advising, counseling, and academic administration, or as described in a Position Description, if any, of the position held by the employee.
 Other assigned duties may include entrepreneurial activities that contribute to the further development of the University with an end result of creating a new venture.
-Evidence of entrepreneurial contributions shall include, but not be limited to, creation of self supporting centers or institutes, development of multi-disciplinary research partnerships, and applications of research to implementations in society.
+Evidence of entrepreneurial contributions shall include, but not be limited to, creation of self-supporting centers or institutes, development of multi-disciplinary research partnerships, and applications of research to implementations in society.